 The State has somewhat moved away from being the key provider of social services, abdicating its responsibility to citizens for social services delivery.
 This has created a large vacuum in provision of necessary social services to citizens - much of which is picked up directly by the citizens while creating room for a variety of non-state actors to deliver a wide range of social services.
-In addition, the fact that citizen organizations today capture a greater volume of resources, mainly through foreign donor, has helped widen the role of citizen organizations.
-A significant amount of foreign aid has come to the country by different donor agencies which has also created opportunities to avail which many organisations have sprung-up.
-Under the Kerry-Lugar-Berman aid package US \$488 will spent through USAID, which basically means through international and Pakistani NGOs.
+In addition, the fact that citizen organizations today capture a greater volume of resources, mainly through foreign donors, has helped widen the role of citizen organizations.
+A significant amount of foreign aid has come to the country through different donor agencies which has created incentives for new organizations to spring up.
+Under the Kerry-Lugar-Berman aid package, US \$488 million will be spent through USAID, which essentially means through international and Pakistani NGOs.277

-Pakistani state has also witnessed a trend in diversification of philanthropic initiatives, beyond the traditional donations to mosques and maderssahs, to initiatives such as the Shaukat Khanam Memorial Cancer Hospital and Research Centre and other similar initiatives established to serve the deserving segments of the society.
+Pakistani state has also witnessed a trend in diversification of philanthropic initiatives, beyond the traditional donations to mosques and madressahs, to initiatives such as the Shaukat Khanam Memorial Cancer Hospital and Research Centre and other similar initiatives established to serve the deserving segments of the society.

 As far as philanthropic activities in Pakistan are concerned, some commendable work has been undertaken by different organizations.
 These activities range from free education to healthcare.
-Some worth mentioning include The Citizens Foundation (TCF) which aims at providing free basic education to all.
+Some notable groups include The Citizens Foundation (TCF), which aims at providing free basic education to all.
 As of 2011 TCF has established 730 schools nationwide with an enrolment of 102,000 students.
 Edhi Foundation, the largest welfare organization in Pakistan, provides medical aid, family planning and emergency assistance though its 300 centres across the country.
-It is also provides homes to destitute children, runaways and psychotics.
+It is also provides homes to destitute children, runaways and those suffering from psychological illnesses.
 As a result of the Foundations efforts 20,000 abandoned babies have been saved, 40,000 qualified nurses have been trained and 50,000 orphaned children are living in Edhi homes.